os-js/os-js.org/src/manual/auth/modules/index.md

 **NOTE:** On some systems you might have to install `authenticate-pam` with `npm install -g` or else you might get a *Error in service module* upon request.

 **NOTE:** Also, on some systems you might have to run OS.js server as an administrator (`sudo`) depending on the PAM setup.

+**NOTE:** This module has no support for user management at the moment.
+You'll have to use the system tools.*